kwagle7/Loading-Staging-Data-Tweets-Nested-JSON-into-Snowflake/README.md

 SELECT RAW_STATUS:entities:hashtags
 FROM TWEET_INGEST;

-//Explore looking at specific hashtags by adding bracketed numbers
-//This query returns just the first hashtag in each tweet SELECT RAW_STATUS:entities:hashtags[0].text
+--Explore looking at specific hashtags by adding bracketed numbers --This query returns just the first hashtag in each tweet SELECT RAW_STATUS:entities:hashtags[0].text
 FROM TWEET_INGEST;

-//This version adds a WHERE clause to get rid of any tweet that
-//doesn't include any hashtags
+--This version adds a WHERE clause to get rid of any tweet that --doesn't include any hashtags
 SELECT RAW_STATUS:entities:hashtags[0].text
 FROM TWEET_INGEST
 WHERE RAW_STATUS:entities:hashtags[0].text is not null;

-//Perform a simple CAST on the created_at key
+--Perform a simple CAST on the created_at key
-//Add an ORDER BY clause to sort by the tweet's creation date SELECT RAW_STATUS:created_at::DATE
+--Add an ORDER BY clause to sort by the tweet's creation date SELECT RAW_STATUS:created_at::DATE
 FROM TWEET_INGEST
 ORDER BY RAW_STATUS:created_at::DATE;

-//Flatten statements that return the whole hashtag entity SELECT value
+--Flatten statements that return the whole hashtag entity SELECT value
 FROM TWEET_INGEST
 ,LATERAL FLATTEN